Steinhausen

 Simple:

-My reports are easy to read and usually supplemented with digital photos.
-I hope that I am able to put the details
+My reports are easy to read and can be supplemented with digital photos

-regarding a home's condition into layman’s terms so the most novice homeowner
+the details regarding a home's condition into layman’s terms so the most novice

 Independent: I am not affiliated with any other individual, company or